Nexus Letters all 50 States!

 It fails to use the correct VA standard.

-A persuasive opinion should identify the evidence considered, such as VA treatment records, private records, service treatment records, rating decisions, C&P exams, sleep studies, imaging, medication lists, lay statements, or prior nexus letters.
-If the letter does not show that the provider reviewed the relevant record, VA may discount the opinion.
+A persuasive medical opinion should identify the evidence considered, such as VA treatment records, private records, service treatment records, rating decisions, C&P exams, sleep studies, imaging, medication lists, lay statements, or prior nexus letters.
+If the letter does not demonstrate that the provider reviewed the relevant records, VA claims may be impacted, and the opinion could be discounted.

 Begin The Records Review Process with Dr. Allen